cgswong/docker-logstash/README.md

 - Setting the `-v` flag when executing `docker run` to mount your own configuration file via the exposed `/opt/logstash/conf` volume.

-- Overriding the **LOGSTASH_CFG_URI** environment variable which is set using the `-e` flag when executing `docker run`.
-This will download, via wget, your configuration file.
+- Overriding the **LOGSTASH_CFG_URI** environment variable which is set using the `-e` flag when executing `docker run`will download, via wget, your configuration file.

 To run logstash and connect to a linked Elasticsearch container (which should ideally be started first):
 ```sh